deathpillow/deathpillow.github.io/cv.md

 ## Publications & Proceedings ##

+Taylor Shelton & Thomas Lodato.
+2019.
+"Actually existing smart citizens", *City*, 23:1, 35-52, DOI: 10.1080/13604813.2019.1575115

+Thomas Lodato, Emma French & Jennifer Clark.
+2018.
+"Open government data in the smart city: Interoperability, urban knowledge, and linking legacy systems", *Journal of Urban Affairs*, DOI: 10.1080/07352166.2018.1511798

+Thomas Lodato and Carl DiSalvo.
+2018.
+Institutional constraints: the forms and limits of participatory design in the public realm.
+In *Proceedings of the 15th Participatory Design Conference: Full Papers - Volume 1 (PDC '18)*, Liesbeth Huybrechts, Maurizio Teli, Ann Light, Yanki Lee, Julia Garde, John Vines, Eva Brandt, Anne Marie Kanstrup, and Keld Bødker (Eds.), Vol. 1.
+ACM, New York, NY, USA, Article 5, 12 pages.
+DOI: https://doi.org/10.1145/3210586.3210595

+Shelton, T. and T. Lodato.
+2018.
+"From smart cities to smart citizens?
+Searching for the ‘actually existing smart citizen’ in Atlanta, Georgia.""
+In *Creating Smart Cities*, eds.
+C. Coletta, L. Evans, L. Heaphy and R. Kitchin.
+Routledge. pp. 144-154.

-Gregg, Melissa and Thomas Lodato. *forthcoming.* “Managing Community: coworking, hospitality, and the precarious future.”
+Gregg, Melissa and Thomas Lodato.
+2018.
+“Managing Community: coworking, hospitality, and the precarious future.”
 In *Affect in Relation - Families, Places, Technologies.
 Essays on Affectivity and Subject Formation in the 21th Century.* Edited by Birgitt R&ouml;ttger-R&ouml;ssler and Jan Slaby. ([pre-publication draft](https://www.academia.edu/31907421/Managing_community_Coworking_hospitality_and_the_precarious_future))

 Lodato, Thomas.
 2016.
 “Ethnography of Civic Participation: The Difficulty of Showing Up Even when You Are There.”
 In *Data, Design and Civics: Ethnographic Perspectives (article series)*.
 EPIC, (May 2, 2016): [https://www.epicpeople.org/ethnography-of-civic-participation/](https://www.epicpeople.org/ethnography-of-civic-participation/)